How Much Money Do You Need to Be an Angel Investor?

 What Qualities Do Successful Angel Investors Possess?

-If you're thinking about becoming an angel investor, you might be wondering what qualities successful angel investors possess.
-Many people believe that you need a lot of money to be an angel investor, but that's not necessarily true.
+If you’re thinking about becoming an angel investor, you might be wondering what qualities successful angel investors possess.
+Many people believe that you need a lot of money to be an angel investor, not just financial support, but that’s not necessarily true.

 You can be a successful angel investor with a limited budget if you know how to find and invest in good companies.